sumeet22/MERN-Sample/README.md

   - Add & Remove Companies
   - List of Companies in Grid format

-Things you need to run the Android Project:
+Things you need to run the Project:
   - Customer Login
   - Add ,Edit & Remove Jobs
   - List of Jobs in Grid format